PDCRL/ConcurrentGraphDS/README.md

 2. Whereas for a Concurrent program run: ./conc 150 1000 1000
 (A concurrent program of 150 threads with 1000 operations per thread means total 150000 operations.)

+You can vary the workload distribution of these operations inside each of these programs.

 If you have any questions, please contact: cs15mtech01004@iith.ac.in